RahulSureshbabu/Duplicates-Remover/README.md

 - **Remember Last Path**: Remembers the last opened folder path between sessions.
 - **Resizable Columns**: Allows resizing of columns in the file list views.
 - **Dark Theme**: Provides a dark-themed user interface.
+- **Export to CSV**: Exports the list of duplicates and their originals to a CSV file.
 - **Executable Generation**: Generates a standalone executable using PyInstaller.

 ## Installation